tud-sumo/docs/docs/3_basic_sim.md

 ## Adding Demand

 There are two approaches to adding demand to a simulation.
 The default approach is to define demand with routes or by flow within a '_.rou.xml_' file, in which case, nothing else needs to be done.
 Alternatively, demand can be generated more dynamically within TUD-SUMO.
-This is done with either the `Simulation.load_demand()` or `Simulation.add_demand()` functions.
+This is done with either `Simulation.load_demand()`, `Simulation.add_demand()` or `Simulation.add_demand_function()`.

 !!! warning